acrolinx/acrolinx-coding-guidance/topics/coding-style.md

   If you want to refer to "this" inside a function, you might be able to use a variable pointing to the object instead.
 * Don't perform sync AJAX calls.

-If you aren't sure how to write good JavaScript code, have a look at [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)
+If you aren't sure how to write good JavaScript code, have a look at the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

 ## C++